sugarkube/sugarkube/docs/pseudo-create-cluster.md

 to  the `providers` directory should come from config or on the CLI.

 ## Prelaunch phase
-Run any prelaunch kapps.
-Since these are kapps just go through the usual kapp installation process.
+Run any prelaunch kapps (e.g. to create KMS keys and S3 buckets for terraform and kops, as well as shared load balancers).

+These are kapps and should ideally just go through the usual kapp installation process.
+However, how can we pass, e.g. the values of KMS keys into the kapps that create S3 buckets?
+Perhaps the kapp itself should do that by running terraform multiple times?
+Also, how can we then update the sugarkube config so that we have e.g. the ARN of a KMS key.
+We'll need that to put it in generated terraform backend files.

 ## Cluster creation